 While Magaluf seems to have the lion’s share of press coverage, there is certainly a lot more to the island than the infamous area known mainly for binge-drinking, sex-crazy Brits on their holidays.

-Locals I spoke to during my week exploring Mallorca for the first time either despaired of the bad press – ‘People think the whole of Mallorca is like Magaluf,’ moaned one – or were relieved that the rest of the island was left unspoilt.
-Many people had never even been there, even if they had lived on Mallorca for years.
-‘Why would I, when there are so many much nicer places to see in Mallorca?’ said another.
+Locals I spoke to during my week exploring Majorca for the first time either despaired of the bad press – ‘People think the whole of Majorca is like Magaluf,’ moaned one – or were relieved that the rest of the island was left unspoilt.
+Many people had never even been there, even if they had lived on Majorca for years.
+‘Why would I, when there are so many much nicer places to see in Majorca ?’ said another.

 While not the most glamorous town on the island, Paguera was actually rather nice – a pleasant main street and three sandy beaches flanked by a good choice of restaurants – and the island’s most famous son world-class tennis player Rafael Nadal was even rumoured to have been seen at the tennis club, to much great excitement.

 As it was my first time exploring Majorca , a helicopter ride seemed like the perfect way to get my bearings, so I headed off in my little hire car to find Jonny Greenall, my pilot for the morning (Jonny used to work for Sloane Helicopters and now runs Balearic Helicopters)